eclectic-coding/vanillajs-academy-2020/README.md

 ## [Day 9](./day09)
 - Convert a string into an array
 - Filter an array
-- Project: Charater and Word Count
+- Project: Character and Word Count

 ## [Day 10](./day10)
 **Project review**